metal3d/wikipdfizer/README.md

-# WikiPDF
+# wikiPDFizer

-WikiPDF is a PHP script for command line.
+wikiPDFizer is a PHP script for command line.
 If you wonder why I used PHP, read below.
 The main goal is to yield a PDF file with syntax highlighted code, images, table of contents, etc... from a Simple Wiki Syntax.

-WikiPDF is not made to generate web wiki page to PDF.
+wikiPDFizer is not made to generate web wiki page to PDF.
 It's a tool to create documents (article, books) as LaTeX or DocBook can do, but with an easy syntax.
-For now, WikiPDF is in progress but it works properly.
+For now, wikiPDFizer is in progress but it works properly.

 Soon, you will be able to set document type, etc...